-- (a) The call-back work period is more than two (2) hours before or after the employee's normal worknot contiguous with a shift- worked by the employee. - (b) Employee The employee has departed from their work location. - (c) The employee is required to make a job-related court appearance scheduled during off-duty hours.
-Such time beyond the employee's normal work shift would be considered time worked for overtime computation purposes.
+- (a) The call-back work period is not contiguous with a shift worked by the employee. - (b) The employee has departed from their work location. - (c) The employee is required to make a job-related court appearance scheduled during off-duty hours.

-17.3 Limitations on Call-Back Pay
+16.3 Limitations on Call-Back Pay

-- (a) When an employee is called back to work a second time within four (4) hours of a previous call back, the employee will receive call-back pay only for the first time he-or-she-isthey are called back. - (b) Employees-When an employee is called back for staff meetings andor training sessions-shall be compensated on an hour-for-hour basis, unless they qualify for overtime under Article 16.0.
-When an employee is notified the employee will be required to work additional hours beyond the ending time of the employee's normal daily work shift and such notice is given at least twenty four (24) hours in advance of the time worked, this Article shall not apply.
+- (a) When an employee is called back to work a second time within four hours of a previous call back, the employee will receive call-back pay only for the first time they are called back. - (b) When an employee is called back for staff meetings or training sessions this Article shall not apply.

+17. Standby Duty

-18.0 Standby Duty
+17.1 Requirements of Standby Duty

-- 18.1 Requirements of Standby duty means an Duty An employee on standby duty is required to: - (a) Respond-immediately-Be able to return all calls for theirthe service within a-reasonable-timeno more than ten minutes; - (b) Be able to respond at all hours by telephone; and - (c) Refrain from activities which might impair their ability to effectively perform duties in response to calls.
+An employee on standby duty is required to:

+- (a) Be able to return all calls for service within no more than ten minutes; - (b) Be able to respond at all hours by telephone; and